athompson1991/groupR/README.md

 Example
 -------

-The code in this pseudo-package is used to conduct comprehensive analysis on somewhat abstract datasets.
+Aggregate everything!
+In every way!
 For example, suppose you have this:

 | Person  | Company                  | Political Party | Favorite Color | Salary |
 |---------|--------------------------|-----------------|----------------|--------|